spraakbanken/sparv-backend/html/app/templates/api.md

 also supports other languages.
 The language is specified by supplying a two-letter language code to the `language` parameter.

-This is an example of an analysis of a German sentence:
+This is an example for an analysis of a German sentence:

 [`[SBURL]?text=Nun+folgt+ein+deutscher+Beispielsatz.&language=de`]([SBURL]?text=Nun+folgt+ein+deutscher+Beispielsatz.&language=de)